hunterhunternow/sql_online_store_project/README.md

 5. Run the script in **`schema.sql`** to create all the tables and constraints.
 6. Run the script in **`data_population.sql`** to populate the tables with sample data.
 7. (Optional) Execute the example transactions found in **`transactions.sql`** (note: these modify data).
+8. (Optional) Run the script in **`enhancements.sql`** to create analytical views and performance-enhancing indexes, and to see additional analytical queries.

-*(The analytical queries are available for reference in `queries.sql`)*.
+*(The initial analytical queries used for development are available for reference in `queries.sql`)*.

 ## Queries & Analysis

-This section showcases various SQL queries used to extract insights from the database.
+This section showcases various SQL queries used to extract insights from the database during the initial development phase.
 The full queries are in the **`queries.sql`** file.

 **1. Monthly Sales Trend**
 * **Question:** What was the total sales amount for each month?